ethereum/pm/All Core Devs Meetings/Meeting 123.md

 * Cool and I think, did I see Andrew?
 Yeah.
 Andrew, has there been any update on the Aragon?

  **Andrew**
-* Sorry, what it about the merge? yeah, no, sorry, not date now.
-I still, we still have to, to start working on it in the, you know,
+* Sorry, what is it about, the merge? sorry, we still have to start working on it in the, you know,

 **Tim Beiko**
 * Got it. and I see Peter just joined, Peter, right before you joined Meritus was, or, sorry. was saying, there might've been some progress on the sink for the merge.
 I don't know if you had any updates you wanted to share it there.
 Yes,